moralon2210/HybridEffNetV2M-ViT/README.md

 ## Pre-trained Weights

 - **Available in the ****`weights/`**** directory**
-- Includes pre-trained weights for EfficientNetV2M, ViT-B16, ResNet-50, and the hybrid model.
+- Includes pre-trained weights for hybrid EffNetV2M-ViT, EfficientNetV2M, ViT-B16 and ResNet-50.
 - These weights are **trained over 5 folds and are used during inference and prediction modes** to generate results.